Brennall/HFH-SRD/Chapter10.md

 Advanced characters may begin with hirelings, including henchmen, specialists, and mercenaries.

 The advanced character may have as many henchmen as desired, subject to the limits of their Charisma score.
-The henchman can be of any desired class or level, but the advanced character must spend gp equal to the henchman’s experience points.
-The henchman’s equipment and magic items must be provided by the advanced character.
+The henchman can be of any desired class or level, but the advanced character must spend gp equal to the henchman's experience points.
+The henchman's equipment and magic items must be provided by the advanced character.

 Advanced characters may also begin play with specialists and mercenaries in his employ.
-For each specialist or mercenary, the advanced character must spend gp equal to six month’s wages for the hirelings.
+For each specialist or mercenary, the advanced character must spend gp equal to six month's wages for the hirelings.
 This represents past costs incurred in having the hireling on retainer.

 ### Domains

 Conqueror tier characters of 9th level or greater that use their starting wealth to build a stronghold begin play with a domain.
-Create the domain as if the character’s stronghold had just been completed, rolling for starting land value, peasant families, and followers.
+Create the domain as if the character's stronghold had just been completed, rolling for starting land value, peasant families, and followers.
 If the character builds a hideout, his syndicate will have the standard number of followers (2d6 1st level characters of his own class, plus an additional 1d6 per level the syndicate boss has advanced past 9th).
 If the character builds a sanctum, he will have the standard number of apprentices and normal men (1d6 and 2d6 respectively).
 Any dungeons built by conqueror level characters begin empty.

 King tier characters that use their starting wealth to build a stronghold will begin play with a realm.
 The realm will include a personal domain and several vassal realms.
-The king tier character’s personal domain will have the maximum number of families permitted given the size of his stronghold.
-The king tier character’s realm will include a number of vassal realms equal to the character’s number of henchmen.
+The king tier character's personal domain will have the maximum number of families permitted given the size of his stronghold.
+The king tier character's realm will include a number of vassal realms equal to the character's number of henchmen.
 Each vassal realm should normally be the equivalent of a duchy (as defined in Constructing the Campaign Setting, in this chapter), but the Judge can alter this if he desires a grander or narrower scope.

 King tier thieves, assassins, and elven nightblades who build a hideout begin with a syndicate of the maximum size permitted for their location and hideout.
 If they have thief, assassin, or nightblade henchmen of 9th level or higher, they may build a hideout for these henchman and establish a criminal guild.
 Syndicates within the guild will have 2d6 members each.